 Wells Fargo and Quicken Loans (Rocket Mortgage) led the pack for home mortgage originators in 2018, HousingWire reported.
 The former is a traditional bank, but the latter is a mortgage fintech company.
 LoanDepot was another fintech business in the top 10 that year.
 Other major fintech players include SoFi, Reali Loans, and better.com.

 If you’re a lender that handles real property recordation, it’s smart to keep a close eye on fintech firms to learn what these startups are doing right and where there's room for improvement.
-But keeping up with such a quickly evolving market is challenging.
 To help you navigate this evolving part of the lending industry, here are some things to watch for if you’re planning on participating in the fintech space.

-Alternative lending: The advantages and disadvantages of fintechThe future of mortgage lending is digital and streamlined, whether borrowers get residential and commercial mortgages through banks or alternative lenders.
-The fintech landscape has expanded quickly due to big data, data analytics, complex algorithms, and machine learning — which enable alternative lenders to better assess borrower's creditworthiness and reach historically under-served populations.
+Alternative lending: The advantages and disadvantages of mortgage fintechThe future of mortgage lending is digital and streamlined.
+The fintech landscape has expanded quickly due to big data, data analytics, complex algorithms, and artificial intelligence — which enable alternative lenders to better assess borrower's creditworthiness and reach historically under-served populations.
 Essentially, they offer products and services to a wider audience.

-Fintech companies change the way borrowers interact with the lending process; a fundamental aspect of this is an online mortgage application process.
-Individuals and businesses fill out their information online or through an app, upload documents electronically and have one point of contact with the lender.
+Fintech companies change the way borrowers interact with the lending process.
+Individuals and businesses fill out their information online or through an app, upload documents electronically, and have one point of contact with the lender.

-Fintech firms' advanced technological processes give customers an easier, faster and more transparent experience.
-They've automated many processes, which allows them to offer quicker preapprovals, underwriting, and closing times than traditional lenders.
+Fintech firms' advanced technological processes give customers an easier, faster, and more transparent experience.
+They've automated many processes, which allows them to offer quicker preapprovals, underwriting, and closing times.
 These companies often permit electronic signatures, remote online notarization, and e-closings.

 But the traditional bank vs. fintech competition isn't over.
 Alternative lenders aren't the right choice for all residential or commercial borrowers.
 Customers shop for the best interest rates and terms, which can still come from banks.

 Lenders tend to have more problems with fintech lending institutions than borrowers.
-Although fintech companies are known for their technological advances, information security remains a top concern.
+Although fintech companies are known for technological advancements and providing services like digital mortgages, information security remains a top concern.
 Additionally, the federal government doesn't regulate non-bank financial institutions as tightly as banks.
 Traditional lenders should look closely at a fintech organization's compliance program and willingness to implement controls before forming a partnership.